dncoyote/software-engineering-guides/Notes/Core-Java-Interview.md

     - Return type of method.
 - `String[] arg`
     - Stores java command line arguments.
 It is used to pass command-line arguments to a java program when executed from the command line.
+- The main method in Java is declared as `public static void main(String[] args)` because the JVM needs to call it without creating an object.
+If the main method is not `static`, it becomes an `instance` method, and the JVM cannot call it directly since no object exists at the start of execution.

 ## What is Java String Pool?
 - String Pool is a special area in the Java Heap memory where Java stores unique string literals.